patronasxdxd/dev/README.md

 Here’s an example of the Stability Pool absorbing liquidations.
 The Stability Pool contains 3 depositors, A, B and C, and the collateral:USD price is 100.

-There are two Troves to be liquidated, T1 and T2:
+There are two Vaults to be liquidated, T1 and T2:

 |   | Vault | Collateral (collateral) | Debt (THUSD) | ICR         | $(collateral) ($) | Collateral surplus ($) |
 |---|-------|------------------|-------------|-------------|------------|------------------------|